 What to Get

-We ordered a cup of hot Americano (120php) and Cafe Mocha (150php).
+Do order their cup of mocha using local cacao chocolate and a good cup of cappuccino.
 We were pretty satisfied with the depth of flavors and how good the roast was.
 They source their beans from Kalsada who champions Philippine specialty coffee.

 Their top priority is to support Filipino coffee producers and their dedicated efforts to bring quality coffee to market.
 They serve savory dishes desserts that are intertwined with core Filipino staple ingredients like tuyo (salted dried fish) and longanggisa (Filipino sausage) perfectly accentuates their pasta dishes.